mimike/typescript-project/README.md

     - Start dev server `npm start`
     - Note: The [Google API](https://console.cloud.google.com/apis/library?project=genuine-tuner-154003&rif_reserved) was used to collect this data.
 Create a `.env` file in root dir and add your Google API key as `REACT_APP_API_KEY`

-## To Do

-- [ ] Implement light mode & dark mode
-- [ ] Add aria
-- [ ] Add loading spinner to the Enter by Destination option
-- [ ] Allow users to press enter to search Enter by Destination

 ##Deploy to Heroku